viraj-nikam/canvas/CONTRIBUTING.md

 - Squash the commit if there are too many small ones.

-- Make your commit message relevant and useful:
+- Make your commit message relevant and useful, referencing an issue or pull request as often as possible:
     - Bad commit message: `refactor`
-    - Good commit message: `Refactor store method in PostController`
+    - Good commit message: `Refactor store method in PostController #63`

 - Follow the [code style](#code-style).